-We have 55 bags of frozen marlin steaks, around ten bags of belly flaps and other off cuts to use in currys, pies etc and with the last of the meat that we got off the marlin (the scraps on the bones) I made pickled marlin.
+We have 55 bags of frozen marlin steaks, around ten bags of belly flaps and other off cuts to use in curries, pies etc and with the last of the meat that we got off the marlin (the scraps on the bones), I made pickled marlin.

 I boiled white vinegar, brown sugar, mustard, fennel and coriander seeds, peppercorns, garam masala and chilli.
 I added sliced onion to the vinegar mix after I had taken it off the heat.
 I then set the vinegar and onions aside for about 1 hour until the mix had cooled.
 The final step was to simply add the marlin.
 Viola!
 Pickled marlin.

 For this pickled fish, I simply mixed white vinegar, soy, lime juice, chilli, garlic and brown sugar.
 I then layered the marlin and sliced onion in a container and poured the vinegar mix over it.
 Done and very delicious if I do say so myself!

 Tempura Oysters are my favourite.
 Even more so when we have plucked the oyster fresh from the rocks ourselves!
 While in Broken Bay, North of Sydney NSW we had the opportunity to treat ourselves to fresh oysters a few times.